bvoight/GCB535/README.md

-# GCB535
+# GCB535  / GCB999
-This repository contains the course materials for GCB 535 taught at the University of Pennsylvania.
+This repository contains the course materials for GCB535 (or GCB999) taught at the University of Pennsylvania.

 ## CoCalc